tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/访问管理/跨域访问_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK sample codes related to cross-origin resource sharing (CORS).
+This document provides an overview of APIs and SDK sample codes for cross-origin resource sharing (CORS).

 | API | Operation | Description |
 | ------------------------------------------------------------ | ------------ | ------------------------------ |